Holiday Let Mortgages: Eligibility, costs & how to apply

 You’ll have a holiday home you can enjoy which can cut holiday costs.Higher mortgage rates – usually apply to holiday let mortgages compared to residential mortgages.

-Strong demand UK, especially in popular areas.Ongoing responsibility and running costs.
+Strong demand in the UK, especially in popular areas.Ongoing responsibility and running costs.

 Holiday let mortgage eligibility criteria